crestedgecko2002/tvm/README.md

 conda activate tvm19
 ```

-The exact package installation steps may differ depending on the machine configuration.
+The required package installation steps may differ depending on the machine configuration.

 ---

-## 6. Build TVM
+## 8. Build TVM

 Create and enter the build directory: